anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A poem begins in delight and ends in wisdom.
+Quote: Swim upstream.
+Go the other way.
+Ignore the conventional wisdom.

-By: Robert Frost
+By: Sam Walton